 The American University in Cairo has two categories of fellowships: institutional and sponsored.
 Institutional fellowships are funded by the University while sponsored fellowships are from private endowments and donors.

 Fellowships are highly competitive awards.
-They are open to new students, and may also be available to continuing graduate students who display superior performance in their academic endeavors, depending on the availability of allocated funds for a given fellowship award.
+They are open to new students and may also be available to continuing graduate students who display superior performance in their academic endeavours, depending on the availability of allocated funds for a given fellowship award.

 While both types of fellowships recognize high achieving applicants, the University considers financial need as well as academic merit.
 Preference is given to those who wish to pursue full-time study in a graduate program at AUC.

-The graduate admission application must be submitted at least two weeks before the fellowship deadline.
-Graduate diploma seeking and non-degree students are not eligible to apply for the institutional fellowships.
+- The graduate admission application must be submitted at least two weeks before the fellowship deadline

-To compete for the fellowships as a graduate student, you must have completed your AUC application for admission.
-Priority will be given to fully admitted applicants into a given graduate program.
-You do not need to receive your letter of admission prior to your submission of a fellowship application online.
+To compete for the fellowship as a graduate student, you must have completed your AUC application for admission and submitted a graduate fellowship application online.

 Fellowship awards can be given in the form of full tuition fees coverage of nine credits per semester or partial tuition fees coverage between one and eight credits.
-Unless specified in the fellowship letter of award, graduate students must apply for renewal every semester.
-Renewal is neither guaranteed nor automatic.
+Graduate students must apply for fellowship support renewal every semester, unless otherwise specified in the fellowship listing and/or the fellowship award letter.
+Fellowship renewal is neither automatic nor guaranteed.

 Fellowship Duration and Renewal